germal/OpenCVB/README.md

 managed and unmanaged code seamlessly.
 The property “Enable Native Code Debugging” for the managed projects controls whether C\# or VB.Net code will step into C++ code while debugging.
-However, leaving that property enabled all the time means that the OpenCVB startup will take longer – approximately 5 seconds vs. 3 seconds on a higher-end system.
+However, leaving that property enabled all the time means that the OpenCVB will take longer to start – approximately 5 seconds vs. 3 seconds on a higher-end system.
 The default is to leave the “Enable Native Code Debugging” property off so OpenCVB will load faster.
 Of course, if there is a problem in the C++ code that is best handled with a debug